-Figure 1.2 presents certified woodland area by country since December 2001, with figures for earlier years revised for consistency with results from the National Forest Inventory.
-This shows an increase in certified woodland area of around 330 thousand hectares (31%) since December 2001, with most of this increasing occurring in the early 2000s.
+Figure 1.2 presents certified woodland area by country since December 2001.
+This shows an increase in certified woodland area of around 350 thousand hectares (33%) since December 2001, with most of this increasing occurring in the early 2000s.

-The 1.39 million hectares of certified woodland in the UK at March 2020 represents a 0.4% decrease on the previous year.
+The 1.41 million hectares of certified woodland in the UK at March 2021 represents a 1% increase on the previous year.

-Figure 1.2 Area of certified woodland, 2001-2020
+Figure 1.2 Area of certified woodland, 2001-2021

-Source: Forest Stewardship Council, Forestry Commission, Forestry England, Scottish Forestry, Forestry and Land Scotland, Natural Resources Wales, Forest Service.
+Source: Forest Stewardship Council, Programme for the Endorsement of Forest Certification, Forestry England, Forestry and Land Scotland, Natural Resources Wales, Forest Service.
 Notes: